codeforbtv/docs/local-cloud-proposal.md

 * Additional public, educational, and government applications deployed
 * Outreach to organizations and individuals who could use the local cloud
 * Organic expansion of services based on community needs

+#### Phase 3: Sustain

+The main goal of phase 3 will be to develop a plan for the long term sustainability of the local cloud.
+This will include finding sustainable funding sources, defining the governance structure, and defining the identity for the local cloud collaborative moving forward.

+During phase 3:

+* Additional servers will be added to the local cloud, expanding its capacity
+* Over time, old servers will be replaced with new servers
+* A Platform as a Service (PaaS) layer may be added